tekiegirl/TheMadKatas/docs/Presentation Outline.md

 ---

 ### Expert
-- not being able to fix an item as they don't have the skills, embarrasing and a waste of time and fuel
+- not being able to fix an item as they don't have the skills, embarrassing and a waste of time and fuel
 - ticket information not available when needed

 ---

 ### Owner
-- the brand image of Penultimate Electronics and Sysops Squad are being tranished by these problems
+- the brand image of Penultimate Electronics and Sysops Squad are being tarnished by these problems
 - money is being wasted when the wrong expert turns up
 - customers maybe lost to competitors or cancel contracts due to bad service